-The Protests and Policing Working Group focuses on instances of mass popular and state mobilisations.
+The Policing and Protest Working Group focuses on instances of mass popular and state mobilisations.
 Concerned with protests, riots, rebellions, occupations, and more, the PPWG is interested in exploring two linked concerns:

 1: How mass popular mobilisations function as responses to and resistances against state violence, particularly in urban areas.